 trade practices by Argentina and Indonesia.
 Since the preliminary decision in August 2017, neither country has exported biodiesel to the United States.

-To get more information on the status of the NBB Fair Trade Coalition case and learn about NBB’s advocacy efforts on the issue, please visit the National Biodiesel Board's website.
+To get more information on the status of the Fair Trade Coalition case and learn about Clean Fuels Alliance America's advocacy efforts on the issue, please visit Clean Fuels Alliance America's website.